bloomberg/datalake-query-db-consumer/README.md

 ## Building

-We provide built images for all versions [here](https://hub.docker.com/u/bloomberg).

 WARNING: This follows sqlalchemy's approach of not packaging DbAPIs, instead letting the user install the appropiate ones for their use case.
 This is specified in Dockerfile by the `SQLALCHEMY_DEPENDENCIES` argument.

-If you wish to build it yourself use `docker build --build-arg SQLALCHEMY_DEPENDENCIES=psycopg2-binary -f Dockerfile -t bloomberg/datalakequerydbconsumer:latest-postgresql .`
+To build this service use `docker build --build-arg SQLALCHEMY_DEPENDENCIES=psycopg2-binary -f Dockerfile -t bloomberg/datalakequerydbconsumer:latest-postgresql .`

 OR